 | Format | Static PDF or web-based reference documentation | Living code repositories with version control |

-This comparison reveals a clear division of responsibilities.
-Design systems are tactical tools for building digital products, while brand guidelines are strategic frameworks for maintaining brand identity.
+Design systems are deliberate tools for building digital products.
+Brand guidelines are frameworks for maintaining brand identity across every surface — digital and physical.

 How they work together: